geotrev/bulba/README.md

 1. **Diffing the DOM:** Rendering is handled using a small DOM-diffing implementation, nearly identical to the one used in [reef](https://github.com/cferdinandi/reef) with some optimizations specific to shadow DOM concerns.
 The main reasoning here is to reduce package size and make rendering cheap and fast.

-2. **Performance:** All renders are asynchronously requested to happen at the next animation frame.
-This is accomplished using a combination of `postMessage` and `requestAnimationFrame`.
+2. **Render Batching:** All renders are asynchronously requested to happen at the next animation frame.
+If multiple renders are requested, they are batched to reduce having multiple renders.
 If `requestAnimationFrame` is not available, `setTimeout` with the minimum-allowed wait time is used (2-4 milliseconds depending on the browser).
-If `setTimeout` isn't available, then the render is called on the same frame as the `postMessage` handler.

 ## Goals